Tutorial: Chatter

 Specifications

-The main addition to the chatterd backend is the use of PostgreSQL as permanent store and additional chatter APIs to insert to and retrieve from the store.
+The main additions to the chatterd back end is the use of PostgreSQL as permanent store and additional chatter APIs to insert to and retrieve from the store.

-Prepared by Sugih Jamin Last updated: August 29th, 2025
+Prepared by Tiberiu Vilcu, Sugih Jamin Last updated: December 23rd, 2025